Seif Teiri

-Seif Teiri (born 1 January 1994) is a Sudanese footballer that currently plays for Pharco FC of the Egyptian Premier League, and the Sudan national team.
+Seif Teiri (born 1 January 1994) is a Sudanese footballer that currently plays for the Sudan national team.

 Club career

 In 2019 Teiri joined Al-Merrikh of the Sudan Premier League.
 In September 2021 it was announced that he had signed a three-year contract with Pharco FC of the Egyptian Premier League.

 International career

 Teiri made his senior international debut on 9 June 2017 in a 2019 Africa Cup of Nations qualification match against Madagascar.

 International goals

 Scores and results list Sudan's goal tally first.